 Diseases of the Flowers

 Ray Blight: Caused by Didymella ligulicola , this disease affects the ray florets and may extend into floral stalks.
-Lower leaves and stem can also be affected.
+Lower leaves and stems can also be affected.
 Symptoms include a blackish rot of ray florets and flowers may be deformed and one-sided.
 Bud blast can occur in severe cases.
 Lower leaves and stems can rot, and foliage may distort or die on one side of stem.
-Didymella ligulicola persist in plant debris and spores are spread by wind and water.
+D. ligulicola persists in plant debris and spores are spread by wind and water.
 The disease is favored by overhead irrigation or rain.
 Start with pathogen-free cuttings.
 Avoid wetting foliage and flowers and keep humidity low.
-Protect foliage with fungicides with active ingredients including chlorothalonil, mancozeb, myclobutanil, propiconazole, or thiophanate methyl.
+Protect foliage with fungicides with active ingredients including azoxystrobin, chlorothalonil, fludioxonil, iprodione, mancozeb, myclobutanil, propiconazole, pyraclostrobin, or thiophanate methyl according to label insructions.